Recruitment for planned maintenance events

 Regional planned maintenance events

-All our optimized regional planned events for 2023 fall under Project Wicehtowin.
-It includes maintenance events at Syncrude, Base Plant Upgrader 2 (U2) and Fort Hills.
+All our optimized regional planned events for 2024 fall under Project Manachihta.
+It includes maintenance events at Syncrude, Base Plant and Fort Hills.

-Wicehtowin (Wa-co-to-win) is Cree for “unity” and carries on Syncrude’s tradition of Indigenous-inspired project names as part of the Journey of Reconciliation.
-The word embodies the many people, skills and support required to make our planned maintenance events successful and speaks to our value of stronger together.
+Manachihta (ma-na-chi-ta) is Cree for “respect” and carries on Syncrude’s tradition of Indigenous-inspired project names as part of the Journey of Reconciliation.
+The word reflects our value of acting with integrity and how we approach our responsibilities by being open, honest, respectful and transparent.

 Sunrise over Syncrude’s Mildred Lake Upgrader